 I have always been a positive person — largely in thanks to the people who have cared for me throughout my life.
 The people in Thailand who raised me until I was 5 helped me to become a good, calm person.
 The monks taught me a lot as a kid by showing me love and forgiveness, and I learned the value of Buddhism.
 Even after I left their care, they kept in touch with me while I lived in Thailand.
 They taught me a lot that has helped me all through my life.
 And although I was initially scared of leaving Thailand with my new family, I wouldn’t be able to do the things I am doing if it wasn’t for my adoptive parents.
 My mom and dad have supported me every day and all though my sports.
 My mom, I love her.
 We have a great relationship.
 Without her, I wouldn’t be where I am today.
 She has been to all of my races and traveled around the world with me to watch me compete in everything that I do.

-I just live my life without limits and am not afraid to do things — from working toward surfing on the Billabong team, to college, to participation in the 2012 Paralympics.
+I just live my life without limits and am not afraid to do things — from attending college to competing in the 2012 London Paralympic Games.
 Even though there are certain things that I might not be able to do, it doesn’t stop me from trying or to find a way to do it my way.
 There will always be people who are curious about me and I get questions, but it doesn’t bother me at all.
 I’m down for questions.
 Just ask me anything and I will definitely answer them.
 Sometimes, I joke about my disability and laugh about it with my friends.
 You just need a little sense of humor at times.
 It’s great.
 Be happy.